La Sportiva Kaptiva Reviewed for Performance and Quality Review Facts

-The Kaptiva is the newest member of the La Sportiva family, that’s made with mountain racing in mind.
-The Kaptiva features a high-quality build, smart use of materials, and a weight that puts it straight into the ultra-lightweight category in terms of trail running shoes.
-The sleek design tones down the volume and makes the absolute most of the sock-like upper construction and the exoskeleton that surrounds the mesh so as to provide support, stability, comfort, all while keeping the shoe as efficient as possible.
+The La Sportiva Kaptiva is the newest member of the La Sportiva family, that’s made with mountain racing in mind.
+The Kaptiva features a high-quality build, smart use of materials, and weight that puts it straight into the ultra-lightweight category in terms of trail running shoes.
+The sleek design tones down the volume and makes the absolute most of the sock-like upper construction and the exoskeleton that surrounds the mesh to provide support, stability, comfort, all while keeping the shoe as efficient as possible.
 With the full-length rock guard, the Impact Brake System, and a toe guard, the Kaptiva has all you need for your trail running protection.
-The only thing lacking on this summer trail running shoe is the waterproof upper; other than that, this is a great option for all neutral runners who enjoy the mountains.
+The only thing lacking on this summer trail running shoe is the waterproof upper; other than that, this is an excellent option for all neutral runners who enjoy the mountains.

-You could say that the La Sportiva Kaptiva fills in the empty space in the company’s lineup that was yearning for a high-quality lightweight trail shoe.
+You could say that the Kaptiva fills in the space in the company’s lineup that was yearning for a high-quality lightweight trail shoe.
 The shoe weighs bellow 10oz, or 9.1oz/260 grams for the men’s half-pair and 7.0oz/225g for women’s to be exact.
-This positions the Kaptiva in the ultra-lightweight category in the trail running shoe niche, and it would even be considered a lightweight
+It positions the Kaptiva in the ultra-lightweight category in the trail running shoe niche, and it would even be considered a lightweight

 Insole also adds to the overall comfort of the Kaptiva, and the padded collar won’t irritate your ankles or Achilles, providing comfort for the entirety of the run.

-The compound rubber used in the construction of the outsole, along with the 5mm lugs and the fact that the midsole is fairly protected by the outsole, indicates that the longevity of the La Sportiva Kaptiva will be above average, at least.
+The compound rubber used in the construction of the outsole, along with the 5mm lugs and the fact that the outsole reasonably protects the midsole, indicates that the longevity of the Kaptiva will be above average, at least.
 The upper is equally as promising, with the use of high-quality mesh along with the thermo-adhesive overlays and a toe guard

 that will make it pretty hard to tear or damage the upper.